amogit/hello-world/README.md

 --------------------------------------------------------
 Write configuration as code recipes in puppet to provision a new web server and deploy the following application

-.deploy hello-world.php on a valilla Centos OS image
+- deploy hello-world.php on a valilla Centos OS image

-.use apache and php to serve up the application on port 80
+- use apache and php to serve up the application on port 80

-.ensure that server is locked down and secure
+- ensure that server is locked down and secure

 Expected output
 ---------------